streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 If you already have an app saved to a GitHub repo, you can deploy it directly.
 Otherwise, Community Cloud provides templates you can use.
 When you deploy from a template, Community Cloud will fork a project into your GitHub account and deploy from the new fork.
 This is a convenient way to get started if you haven't already created a Streamlit app.

-Just click "**Create app**" in the upper-right corner to get started.
+To get started, just click "**Create app**" in the upper-right corner.
 To learn more, see [Deploy your app](/deploy/streamlit-community-cloud/deploy-your-app) and [Deploy from a template](/deploy/streamlit-community-cloud/get-started/deploy-from-a-template).

 ## My profile